Johnnyr612/LoL-Clip-Pipeline/README.md

 $env:LOL_CLIP_YOLO_DEVICE = "0"
 ```

-The YOLO classifier is optional.
-If weights are not configured, the app falls back to minimap, HUD, and health-bar detection.
+The full-frame YOLO classifier is optional.
+If weights are not configured, the app falls back to minimap YOLO detections, HUD portrait matching, and health-bar detection.

 ## Minimap YOLO Champion Detection